-The set should be enclosed in a $\{\}$ pair.
-If one uses a set of numbers as in $\{1, 2, 3\}$ there is no possibility of confusion with the preprocessor calculator, but $\{1\}$ would be 'stolen' by the preprocessor calculator and replaced by 1.
-Hence when there is a single number in the set one should place an extra comma to prevent such 'stealing' as in $\{, 1\}$ .
-The dynamic sets can also have conditions like $\{>3\}$ , etc. In addition there are predefined sets that the user cannot define as in symbol\, number\, int\ (all integers), even\, odd\ and a few more.
+The set should be enclosed in a pair.
+If one uses a set of numbers as in 1,2,3 there is no possibility of confusion with the preprocessor calculator, but 1 would be 'stolen' by the preprocessor calculator and replaced by 1.
+Hence when there is a single number in the set one should place an extra comma to prevent such 'stealing' as in , 1.
+The dynamic sets can have also conditions like > 3, etc. In addition there are predefined sets that the user cannot define as in symbol\, number\, int\ (all integers), even\, odd\ and a few more.
 The pattern we were using in our example however was even more flexible: